rticommunity/rtiperftest/srcDoc/examples.rst

     }

 - **set_custom_type_data**:
-    This function is used to set your data before being sent.
+    This function is used to set your data before it is sent.
-    It is called everytime that data is sent.
+    It is called every time the data is sent.
-    It is the responsibility of the user to set the custom type data before been sent with the right "key" value and the "target_data_len".
+    You must set the Custom type data before it is sent with the right "key" value and the "target_data_len".
     The function takes three arguments:

-        - A reference to the customer type data.
+        - A reference to custom type data.
         - A specific number unique for every key.
-        - The target size set by the command line parameter ``-dataLen <bytes>`` minus the overhead of RTI Perftest.
-If applicable, the user can use this value to set the content of the data.
+        - The target size set by the command-line parameter ``-dataLen <bytes>`` minus the overhead of *RTI Perftest*.
+        If applicable, you can use this value to set the content of the data.

 ::